 Washington, DC - For millions of children in America, when schools close for the summer, safe and enriching learning environments are out of reach, replaced by boredom, lost opportunities and risk.
-New analysis of data from the America After 3PM study measures the extent of this problem, concluding that just 35 percent of America's African-American schoolchildren (an estimated three million African-American kids) participate in summer learning programs - safe, structured programs that provide a variety of activities designed to encourage learning and development in the summer months.
-Yet, the parents of another estimated 4.4 million African-American children are interested in enrolling their children in summer learning programs.
+New analysis of data from the America After 3PM study measures the extent of this problem, concluding that three-quarters of America's schoolchildren do not participate in summer learning programs - safe, structured programs that provide a variety of activities designed to encourage learning and development in the summer months.
+Yet, 56 percent of kids (an estimated 24 million) who are not participating in summer learning programs, would likely enroll in a program, based on parent interest.

 America After 3PM is a survey of nearly 30,000 households across the United States, commissioned by the Afterschool Alliance and JCPenney Afterschool in 2009.
 The summer learning report, released today, is sponsored by The Wallace Foundation.
 It finds that 43 percent of the estimated 14.3 million children who attend summer learning programs qualify for free or reduced price lunches.
-But the unmet demand also is great for African-American and low-income children, many of whom are unsupervised during the summer months.
+But the unmet demand also is great for low-income children, many of whom are unsupervised during the summer months.
 Nearly half of kids whose parents say they are interested in enrolling them in summer learning programs (46 percent) qualify for free or reduced price lunches.